Free Webinar For Accountants

 Our webinars follow the state board requirements for continuing education credit for NASBA, but we are not an official CPE sponsor for the NASBA.
 Please check with your State Board* which has final authority on the approval of courses for CPE credit.
 Credits may not be available in those states requiring pre-submission of the course by the sponsor.
 Other jurisdictions allow for an individual to submit applications.

 Continuing education credits for webinars delivered in real-time can only be awarded to participants who have registered for and are logged in to the webinar as themselves, participated during the webinar, and submitted the evaluation form upon webinar completion.
-In the event of a technical failure and these requirements are not met, CPE credit will not be able to be issued.
+In the event of a technical failure where these requirements are not met, CPE credit will not be issued.